 While the Company has not expressed any intent to discontinue the Plan, it may, by action of its Board of Directors, terminate the Plan.
 In the event the Plan is terminated, the participants become 100% vested in their accounts.

 Administrative Expenses

-In accordance with the applicable agreement, expenses for services relating to funds management and administrative expenses to the recordkeeper for distribution, valuation and mailing services related to Plan administration are paid by the Plan.
+In accordance with the applicable agreement, expenses for services relating to funds management and administrative expenses to the recordkeeper for distribution, valuation and mailing services related to plan administration are paid by the Plan primarily using forfeitures.